razorpay/blade/packages/blade/src/components/Toast/_decisions/decisions.md

 - Q. What should be the default duration for auto dismissable toasts?
   - A. 4s for informational toasts and 6s for promotional toasts

 - Q. Should we call it `onDismissButtonClick` or `onDismiss`?

-Should the dismiss handler be called even when the toast is auto dismissed?
+- Q. Should the dismiss handler be called even when the toast is auto dismissed?
+Or should we have different handlers for auto dismiss and manual dismiss? (eg: `onAutoDismiss` `onDismissButtonClick`)

 - Q. In the `useToast` hook should we call the returned functions `showToast`/`dismissToast` or `show`/`dismiss`?